bobbingwide/fizzie/readme.txt

 Contents:

-* Seventeen templates
+* 19 templates
-* Twenty eight template parts
+* 31 template parts

 The `block-templates` are: